Leveraging MLLM Embeddings and Attribute Smoothing for Compositional Zero-Shot Learning: Related Work

-Expanding on LLM, Multimodal Large Language Model (MLLM) incorporates a pretrained visual encoder for vision-language tasks.
-Flamingo \citep{2022_NIPS_Flamingo} first integrates Vision Transformer (ViT) \citep{2020_Dosovitskiy_Vit} and LLM by gated cross-attention.
-Recently, LLaVA \citep{2024_liu_NIPS_llava} and LLaVA v1.5 \citep{2024_liu_CVPR_llava1.5} introduce visual instruction tuning to enhance instruction following capability.
-The visual understanding part of LLaVA v1.5 consists of a ViT and a multilayer perceptron (MLP) cross-modal connector (CMC).
-CMC processes visual features before the last layer of ViT, aligning the visual space of ViT with the linguistic space of LLM.
-We choose LLaVA v1.5 as our foundational MLLM as it has demonstrated state-of-the-art performance across various tasks.
+Expanding on LLMs, multimodal large language models (MLLM) incorporate a visual encoder for vision-language tasks.
+Flamingo~\cite{2022_NIPS_Flamingo} integrates Vision Transformer (ViT)~\cite{2021_Dosovitskiy_Vit} and LLM by gated cross-attention.
+LLaVA~\cite{2024_liu_NIPS_llava} and LLaVA v1.5~\cite{2024_liu_CVPR_llava1.5} introduce visual instruction tuning to enhance the instruction following capability.
+The visual understanding part of LLaVA v1.5 consists of a ViT and an MLP cross-modal connector.
+We choose LLaVA v1.5 as our foundational MLLM for its state-of-the-art performance.

-Recently, exploring the powerful language capabilities of (M)LLM to handle representation tasks (\eg, retrieval) has emerged as a prominent research domain.
-SGPT \citep{2022_Mu_arxiv_sgpt} exploits the last hidden states of LLM for the input token sequence or a special learnable token to derive representational embeddings.
-Subsequently, GritLM \citep{2024_muennighoff_GritLM} applies mean pooling over the last hidden states of LLM to yield the textual embeddings.
-FROMAGe \citep{2023——formage} uses a learnable token to represent the text fed into MLLM for image retrieval.
+Recently, exploring the powerful embedding capabilities of (M)LLM to handle representation tasks (\eg, retrieval) has emerged as a prominent research domain.
+SGPT~\cite{2022_Mu_arxiv_sgpt} exploits the last hidden states of LLM for the input token sequence or a special learnable token to derive representational embeddings.
+Subsequently, GritLM~\cite{2024_muennighoff_GritLM} applies mean pooling over the last hidden states of LLM to produce the textual embeddings.